tomohisa/Dev0227/memory-bank/progress.md

    - Limited error handling for edge cases
    - No confirmation for destructive operations

+4. **Testing Issues**
+   - Limited test coverage for edge cases
+   - No integration tests for API endpoints
+   - No performance testing

 ## Next Development Priorities

 ### Immediate Focus (Next Sprint)